manticoresoftware/manticoresearch-php/docs/cluster.md

 Cluster
 -----

-Nodes namespace contains method for dealing with cluster operations.
+Nodes namespace contains methods for dealing with cluster operations.

 Create
 ======
 Create a new cluster.
+`cluster` is mandatory as the name of the cluster.

+`body` is optional and can contain `path` as alternative folder for storing the metadata of replication and `nodes` for list of servers that will join the cluster.

         $params = [
             'cluster' => 'mycluster',
             'body' => [
-                'path' => '',
+                'path' => '/var/data/click_query/',
-                'nodes' => '',
+                'nodes' => 'clicks_mirror1:9312,clicks_mirror2:9312,clicks_mirror3:9312',

             ]
         ];
         $response = $client->cluster->create($params);
 Alter
 ======
-Update a cluster
+Update a cluster.
+`cluster` is mandatory as the name of the cluster.

+`body` parameters:
+* `operation` -  mandatory, can be
+      * add - add index to cluster
+      * drop - drop index from cluster
+      * update - trigger nodes in the cluster to update the rejoin nodes list in case of a cluster restart
+* `index` - mandatory for add/drop, the index name that is added or dropped from the cluster

         $params = [
             'cluster' => 'mycluster',